|There’s a cafe in front of the Supermercado Coopeatenas. We shopped on Wednesday, and the store was busy.|

 “Sightings from the Veranda in Costa Rica”

-Once we’re unpacked and settled, the first thing we must do in most countries is to go grocery shopping.
+Once we’re unpacked and settled, we must do the first thing in most countries to go grocery shopping.
 I know this topic may not be of interest to some readers, so we ask those of you to bear with us.

 Many travelers dine out for most of their meals when they’re on a vacation or holiday for a week or two.
 For tourists, there’s no point in spending money on kitchen staples and ingredients to make meals as we do each time we move to a new country.